PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 If you want to monitor your RPC usage, we recommend signing up with a provider like Alchemy, Infura or Quicknode.
 :::

-## Running the Snapshotter Node
+### Running the Snapshotter Node
-Whether you are developing your own application or extending our existing use cases, setting up your Snapshotter node is a crucial step.
-Follow the process outlined below to ensure a smooth setup:
+Follow the process outlined below to ensure a smooth setup

-### Step 1: Clone the Snapshotter Deploy Repository
+#### Step 1: Clone the Snapshotter Deploy Repository

 Clone the repository against the respective branch (main by default).
 Open the terminal and run the below command to clone the deploy repo in a directory named `powerloom-deploy`.